top of page

 rotary 7A telephone switch -- Ferrymead Post & Telegraph Historical Society display at Ferrymead Park, in Christchurch, New Zealand

-The "Rotary 7A" was invented by Western Electric.
-It was manufactured and used primarily in Europe from the 1910s.
+The "7A Rotary" was invented by Western Electric.
+It was manufactured and used primarily in Europe, New Zealand and non-US locations.
 The first exchanges were installed in England at Darlington in 1914.
-Zooming into the picture, you can see the individual rotary switches.
+Zooming into the picture, you can see the individual sequence switches, rotary switches and motor driven shafts/gearing.

 Like some other exchanges, it had motor driven switches so was a hearty mix of electrical and mechanical technologies.
 The picture above is from a working system at the Ferrymead Post & Telegraph Historical Society display at Ferrymead Park, in Christchurch, New Zealand (thanks to Brian Cameron).